The best cake in the world! (this week…)

 pinch of salt

-1. Grease 24cm springform and cover with a thin layer of breadcrumbs.
+- Preheat oven to 180°C (fan forced).
+Grease a medium, 24cm, springform with butter and cover with a thin layer of breadcrumbs.

-2. Using an electric mixer, whip together butter and half of the sugar until fluffy.
+- Whip together the butter and the remaining sugar until fluffy.
 Stir in egg yolks and continue whipping.
-Add flour and salt.
+Add flour and salt (the mixture will be quite thick at this point).

-5. Scrape the batter into prepared springform and cover with cherries.
+- Scrape the batter into the prepared springform and cover with a layer of cherries.

-6. Bake in 180C (fan forced) for 40 min.
-Sprinkle with vanilla sugar when cooled.
+- Bake for 40 min.
+Sprinkle with vanilla sugar while still hot.